 Why I chose Helcim

 Helcim is a strong choice for businesses that want the stability and lower long-term costs of a full merchant account.
-While Square emphasizes simplicity and Stripe leans into online-first infrastructure, Helcim positions itself as a transparent, cost-efficient processor for growing small and midsize businesses.
-Its credit card payment app is part of a broader, fully integrated platform that includes inventory tools, a CRM, invoicing, and a secure card vault — all included with no monthly software fees.
+While Square emphasizes simplicity and Stripe leans into online-first infrastructure, Helcim is built for growing small and midsize businesses that want transparent pricing, account stability, and more control over processing costs.

 Helcim scored well in my rubric because its mobile POS app ties directly into the merchant account and unlocks more advanced features than most free apps offer.
 You can accept chip and tap payments, store cards securely for later use, create detailed customer profiles, and run itemized transactions from a centralized catalog.